Reconstructing black hole exteriors and interiors using entanglement and complexity: Summary

 \section{Summary}

 Following the spirit of `It from Qubit' \cite{simons}, we investigate the bulk reconstruction of black hole metrics using various quantum information measures on the boundary field theories.
 We propose several reconstruction methods all of which are free of UV divergence.
 One can see that different mathematical ingredient appears in each method: analytic formulas for EE, iterative data generation for MI, interpolation-generated test metrics for EoP, simple derivatives for CV2.0, and a complex three-order ODE for CGV.
-We also witness the complementarity of entanglement and complexity, and analyse the differences and similarities among different probing ways.
+We also witness the complementarity of entanglement and complexity, and analyse the differences and similarities among different probing ways\footnote{ Our analysis is limited to the current settings.
+For example, we focus on the simple strip entangling region and do not consider other shapes.}.
 Our results would enrich the understanding of how field theory encodes gravity.

 In the future, it would be important to reduce the assumptions of the reconstruction methods and thus broaden their applicability.
 In this regard, one can draw lessons from the bulk reconstruction that do not rely on spacetime symmetries \cite{Bao:2019bib,Cao:2020uvb}, as well as the illumination on entanglement shadows \cite{Hubeny1306,Bala1406,Freivogel1412} .
 Meanwhile, one can collect experimental and simulated data on quantum information measures in strongly coupled field theories with gravity duals.
-It would be intriguing to explore whether the reconstruction methods can extract reasonable holographic spacetimes from these data\footnote{ After this work was completed, we are aware of an exciting recent progress \cite{Jokela2304} , where the holographic bulk metrics are reconstructed from the derivative of EE in the lattice Yang-Mills theory.}.
+It would be intriguing to explore whether the reconstruction methods can extract reasonable holographic spacetimes from these data\footnote{ After this work was completed, we are aware of an exciting recent progress \cite{Jokela2304}, where the holographic bulk metrics are reconstructed from the derivative of EE in the lattice Yang-Mills theory.}.